tarantula-flats/TarantulaDB/README.md

 It's inspiration comes from a desire to learn more about sockets, distributed databases, and cloud technologies, as well as meeting short term performance and reliability needs in a remote low power environment.

 See DesignGoals.md for more details.

+To use, run make from the client and server directories.
+The server will start up on port 2345 by default.